-- 6.12 Severance payments may be paid to employees, contractors and others outside of normal statutory or contractual requirements when leaving employment in public service whether they resign, are dismissed or reach an agreed termination of contract.
+- 6.13 Severance payments may be paid to employees, outside of normal statutory or contractual requirements when leaving employment in public service whether they resign, are dismissed or reach an agreed termination of contract.
 Severance payments must not be made to staff with poor performance.
-The Trust is able to self-approve the non-contractual element of severance payments up to £50,000. - 6.13 Where the non-contractual element is £50,000 or more, prior approval from ESFA must be sought. - 6.14 The staff severance form must be completed for all payments to record the amount of payment, reason and process followed.
+The Trust is able to self-approve the non-contractual element of severance payments up to £50,000. - 6.14 Where the non-contractual element is £50,000 or more, prior approval from ESFA must be sought. - 6.15 The staff severance form must be completed for all payments to record the amount of payment, how amounts have been calculated, reason and process followed.